darkonnen-10101/darkonnen-10101/README.md

 ### About me:

 - :hearts: I really love and admire Ada Lovelace.
-- 🔭 I’m currently working as a Jr. Java developer.
+- 🔭 I’m currently working as a Tech Lead.
-- 🌱 I’m currently learning Spring Boot microservices.
+- 🌱 I’m currently learning MERN Stack.
 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help with investments.
 - 💬 Ask me about ANYTHING!
 I'm a very open person and I'd be glad to help you.